Work with us

 Working for the Scottish Fire and Rescue Service is a rewarding experience.
 Whilst we offer a very competitive salary and benefits package, excellent training, development and opportunities to progress your career, many of the people who work for us say that the biggest benefit they get, is the job itself - playing your own part in an organisation that saves lives.

 We also believe in nurturing talent and developing future leaders and for that we need people with the determination and enthusiasm to succeed.
 As a member of our staff you will be encouraged to follow a Personal Development Plan to progress your career against recognised goals.

 Training requirements are different for each role, but we take an all-round approach to your learning and development, so you will know that whatever job you take on, you will always have the skills to do it - and to do it well.

 As many of our firefighters will tell you, the biggest benefit they get is the satisfaction from the job itself.
 Our firefighters are the type of people that want to make a difference, the type of people that want to learn something new every time they come to work - the type of people that want to prevent incidents happening but are able to save lives and prevent damage if they do.

 Every day our crews work with people in their communities making sure that people are armed with all the information they need to stay safe and prevent incidents happening in the first place.
 That safety and prevention message is a key part of a firefighter’s role.
-To find out more about our key prevention messages.

 There are five types of firefighter roles in the Scottish Fire and Rescue Service: